Applying through the TMDSAS? Read on to learn more about personal characteristics essays for TMDSAS schools!

-However, if you’re planning to apply to medical, dental, or veterinary school in the state of Texas, you should be aware that the state uses its own application service - the Texas Medical & Dental Schools Application Service (TMDSAS).
+If you’re preparing to apply to medical school, you’re probably familiar with AMCAS.
+However, if you’re planning to apply to medical, dental, or veterinary school in Texas, you’ll need to apply using the Texas Medical & Dental Schools Application Service (TMDSAS).

-Because Texas is such an extensive and populous state, the purpose of the TMDSAS is to provide a centralized application service that is a network of Texas-only medical, dental, and veterinary schools.
+Texas is a large and populous state; the purpose of the TMDSAS is to provide a centralized application service for Texas-only medical, dental, and veterinary schools.

 In fact, the TMDSAS pre-dates the AMCAS!
 The following medical schools participate in the TMDSAS network:

 “Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.”